-The UIViewRoot 's Locale is determined and set by the ViewHandler during the execution of the ViewHandler 's createView() method.
-[P1-start-locale]This method must cause the active Locale to be determined by looking at the user's preferences combined with the application's stated supported locales.[P1-end] Please see the javadocs for details.
+The UIViewRoot's Locale is determined and set by the ViewHandler during the execution of the ViewHandler 's createView() method.
+This method must cause the active Locale to be determined by looking at the user's preferences combined with the application's stated supported locales.
+Please see the javadocs for details.